-Wheeler Mission Ministries is a 501 (c)(3) not-for-profit corporation.
+Wheeler Mission is a 501 (c)(3) not-for-profit corporation.
 The ministry is supported by private, tax-deductible donations like yours.
 Almost 65% of our funding comes from individuals.
-Wheeler receives no funds from the United Way or from governmental agencies.
+Wheeler receives no funds from governmental agencies.

 Wheeler’s fiscal year runs from June 1 to May 31, and Wheeler’s finances are audited annually by the accounting firm of Blue & Co., LLC.
 As a member of the Evangelical Council for Financial Accountability, Wheeler’s financial practices must fall within the strict guidelines of the ECFA.
 We are also accredited by the Better Business Bureau.